nishlumi/microstudio-library-gameui/doc/doc.md

 end
 ```

-`GameUIManager` also has a method called `loadFromJSON`.
+GameUIManager also has a method called `loadFromJSON`.

-This method generates the UI from JSON data and returns a list of those UIs.
-After that, you can handle the UIs freely.
+This method generates the UI from JSON data and returns a List of the UI elements.
+After that, you can handle the UI freely.

-This can be used, for example, when you want to add UIs dynamically in parts.
+It can be used when you want to dynamically add UI elements partially.

 ```
 asset_manager.loadJSON("one_ui",function(data)